-I first heard about the sleigh rides at Hardware Ranch and the elk herd that winters there 15 years ago–long before Utah’s Adventure Family became a family.
+I first heard about the sleigh rides at Hardware Ranch and the elk herd that winters there 20 years ago.
+This was long before Utah’s Adventure Family even became a family.
 It just always seemed so daunting to drive up to Logan in the dead of winter to make this adventure happen.
 But we had a free day today, and the weather was nice, so we made the trek to Hyrum to enjoy a ride through the elk at Hardware Ranch.

 Hardware Ranch (now known as the Hardware Wildlife Management Area is located in Blackfork Canyon near Hyrum.
 That means making the drive to Cache Valley (specific direction can be found on their website).
 The drive up the canyon was really beautiful, and we saw deer, ducks, and at least 100 wild turkeys in several different bunches.
 Some turkeys were right on the road, so we got a great look.